nyfelix/soundlab/readme.md

 #### Concept

 Situation
-- Record a a level, where heavy postprocessing in the DAW is possible, without having strange frquencies and clipping effects.
+- Record a a level, where heavy postprocessing in the DAW is possible, without having strange frequencies and clipping effects.
 - For the singer the monitor needs to be at louder level then recording

 Solution
-- Use a channel just for recording and add enoug gain to hear the voice on the monitor.
+- Use a channel just for recording and add enough gain to hear the voice on the monitor.
-- To control the monitor thorugh the DAW controler for all recordings, I route the signal into a montor bus and create a bus channel.
+- To control the monitor thorough the DAW controller for all recordings, I route the signal into a monitor bus and create a bus channel.
-- After recording multiple takes I select the best sections directely from the raw recording channel and bounce it to the editing channel.
+- After recording multiple takes I select the best sections directly from the raw recording channel and bounce it to the editing channel.
-- The edditing channel then might have minimal specific processing for better eddting (eg eq and comporessen)
+- The editing channel then might have minimal specific processing for better editing (e.g. eq and compression)
-- The eddited track will then be copied to the final produciton channel, so I can always compare the result with the minimal processed signal.
+- The eddied track will then be copied to the final production channel, so I can always compare the result with the minimal processed signal.

 #### Tests for recording

-Since recording is the only process, that cannot be redone and the most crutial for good quality, I want to do a number of experiments to see at how the different mics and hardware settings affect the recorindg and how well the takes can be processsed in the DAW.
+Since recording is the only process, that cannot be redone and the most crucial for good quality, I want to do a number of experiments to see at how the different mics and hardware settings affect the recording and how well the takes can be processed in the DAW.

 - Verify optimal input level of preamp (gain for monitor)
   - 24bit resolution
   - Average of -28db
   - Peak at -10db

 - Hardware settings.
-Allways with same audio interface, preamp set as suggested above (from literature):
+Always with same audio interface, preamp set as suggested above (from literature):
   - PL84 pure
   - PL84 with pop filter
   - LCT440 pure